yangjunsss/docker-elk-syslog/README.md

 The Logstash configuration is stored in `logstash/config/logstash.yml`.

-The pipeline configuration is stored in `logstash/pipeline/logstash.yml`
+The Logstash pipeline configuration is stored in `logstash/pipeline/logstash.conf`

 The Elasticsearch configuration is stored in `elasticsearch/config/elasticsearch.yml`.